ArminJo/ServoEasing/README.md

 # Revision History
 ### Version 2.3.3 - work in progress
-- DegreeToMicrosecondsOrUnits() does not convert values >= 400 in order to support Microseconds instead of degrees as function arguments.
+- Added compile option `ENABLE_MICROS_AS_DEGREE_PARAMETER` to allow usage of microseconds instead of degree as function arguments for all functions using degrees as argument.
 - Improved LightweightServo API.

 ### Version 2.3.2